 Other sources of internal, leveraging and external funding exist

-The Office of the Vice-President (Research) administers four internal Killam Research Fund competitions to support research, scholarship, and creative activities intended to advance the fine arts, humanities, and social sciences.
+The Office of the Vice-President (Research & Innovation) administers four internal Killam Research Fund competitions to support research, scholarship, and creative activities intended to advance the fine arts, humanities, and social sciences.
 The Office of the VP (Research) maintains a searchable Awards Database of prestigious external competitions and awards.
 If you are applying to the SSHRC Partnership Grant (stage 1 or 2), you should speak with your Faculty's Associate Dean of Research and then your Associate Vice-President Research about leveraging support for your application.

 The Office of the Provost administers the Support for the Advancement of Scholarship (SAS) and a number of other funds and awards, in addition to the Teaching and Learning Enhancement Fund.
 The latter has, since 2006, funded highly innovative projects to improve teaching and learning effectiveness.